 Coming Soon!
-A mobile app to help teachers practice and teach emotional regulation and improve learning outcomes through the neurosequential model (Perry 2006).
+A digital training to help teachers practice and teach emotional regulation using Calm Schools App.

 Brain Friendly Sequence Step One